yahoo/storm-yarn/README.md

 ## Build

 To run the tests,  you execute one of the following command.

-   * mvn -f pom-0.23.xml package ... if you are using Apache Hadoop 0.23.x
+    mvn -f pom-0.23.xml package //if you are using Apache Hadoop 0.23.x

 or

-   * mvn -f pom-cdh43.xml package ... if you are using Hadoop 2.0.0-cdh4.3.x from cloudera
+    mvn -f pom-cdh43.xml package //if you are using Hadoop 2.0.0-cdh4.3.x from cloudera

 You will see that storm-yarn commands being executed.
 <pre><code>17:57:27.810 [main] INFO  com.yahoo.storm.yarn.TestIntegration - bin/storm-yarn launch ./conf/storm.yaml --stormZip lib/storm.zip --appname storm-on-yarn-test --output target/appId.txt